HOME SEARCH ALL TOPICS

 Trolleybus manoeuvrability

 If a trolleybus needed to switch to another set of wires to turn a corner, there was a pulley on a designated lamppost which the conductor would pull down to activate the switch.
 These changeover points were known as frogs and they worked in rather the same way as points on a train line.
 It was a common sight to see the conductor alight from the trolleybus just before a junction to pull on the frog.
-On the route 669 from Stratford Broadway to North Woolwich there were approximately four such frogs.
+On the route 669 from Stratford Broadway to North Woolwich, for example, there were approximately four such frogs.

-reconnecting a trolleybus boom
+reconnecting a trolleybus pole

-Quite often a boom on top of a trolleybus would come away from the wires, usually because the driver had gone too fast crossing a junction.
+Quite often a trolley pole on top of a trolleybus would come away from the wires, usually because the driver had gone too fast crossing a junction.
 This caused an immediate loss of power and the trolleybus would come to a standstill in a matter of a few seconds.
 A dewirement, as it was called, was a cause of great frustration for the cars and lorries following behind.
 I saw it happening many times.

 History and range of the London trolleybus system

-The early services and trials began around 1911 and the very last trolleybus to run in the UK was in 1972, in Bradford.
+The early services and trials began around 1911 and the very last trolleybus to run in the UK was in 1972 in Bradford.
 I will focus, though, on the London system, for that is where my interest in trolleybuses started.

 The London system was, at one time, the largest by far in the world with a total of almost 1800 vehicles.